Spider Conservation & Research

 Tarantula Breeding: Several species of tarantula are threatened primarily due to habitat destruction and exploitation for the pet trade.
 In response, Butterfly Pavilion has been conducting research and creating protocols for their breeding under human care since 2010.
 In 2021, Butterfly Pavilion continued its leadership of the Association of Zoos & Aquariums (AZA) SWARM (Safety Web for Arthropod Reproductive Management) for the Chilean Rose Hair.
 Finally, Butterfly Pavilion contributed to the care of several individuals in the Gooty Sapphire Ornamental tarantula Species Survival Plan.
 In 2022, we successfully bred pink-toed and Chaco golden-knee tarantulas (part of SWARM) and continue our tarantula ecology work.

 AZA Safety Web for Arthropod Reproductive Management (SWARM).

-In 2021, BP continued its leadership of the AZA SWARM for the Chilean rose hair tarantula and contributed to the care of several individuals in the Gooty Sapphire Ornamental tarantula Species Survival Plan.
-In spring 2022, BP successfully bred pink-toed and Chaco golden-knee tarantulas (part of SWARM).
-By studying the conditions needed for breeding different tarantula species, we can not only ensure the survival of the species, but also predict what environmental factors must be protected for the continuation of healthy, wild populations.
+In 2021, Butterfly Pavilion continued its leadership of the AZA SWARM for the Chilean rose hair tarantula and contributed to the care of several individuals in the Gooty Sapphire Ornamental tarantula Species Survival Plan.
+In spring 2022, Butterfly Pavilion successfully bred pink-toed and Chaco golden-knee tarantulas (part of SWARM).
+By studying the conditions needed for breeding different tarantula species, we can not only ensure the survival of the species but also predict what environmental factors must be protected for the continuation of healthy, wild populations.